 In Google Maps, the trailhead is labeled “Sendero del Risco Muertos” and in our Tenerife Rother Walking Guide, it’s called the “Risco Alpine Path.”
 Follow this trail (PR TF 58) all the way to Teno Alto.
 The trail will eventually intersect with a paved road, which you’ll follow for about 15 minutes to the hamlet.
 The hike takes 2:30 hours.
 Camino del Risco is a thrilling trail through the Teno Mountains.

-Hiking Camino del Risco from Teno Alto to Punta de Teno
+Camino del Risco Hiking Trail: Teno Alto to Punta de Teno

 - Trailhead: Barranco del Monte parking lot / Sendero del Risco Muertos (PR TF 58) Trailhead